crtyx/cyber-csv/README.md

 ///////////////

+- Added option to export payment methods (number, exp, cvv) from a supplied CSV.
+- Added option for basic automated address modifying from a supplied csv.

+///////////////

 UPDATE //

 Cybersole added support for CSV import HOWEVER currently this script does not export the CSV into a format that is fully compatible, so your options are;